18F/18f.gsa.gov/README.md

 `position` - the quote author’s professional position.
 If `organization` is defined, `position` displays before it.

 `organization` - The quote author's organization.
-If defined, displays as last element.
+If defined, displays as the last element.

 **Example**